bobbycomet/Conky-Studio/README.md

 ## Conky Studio Sharing & Compatibility Guide

 > **Bottom Line:** The Project JSON is ideal for collaboration and remixing inside Conky Studio, provided both parties have compatible Studio versions, matching plugins, and access to external assets.
-However, it is not a standalone portable theme—you must use the **built theme output** for a fully self-contained runtime environment.
+However, it is not a standalone portable theme; you must use the **built theme output** for a fully self-contained runtime environment.

 ---